wolfallein/clokworkpi-kernel/README.md

 # clokworkpi-kernel
 List of patches to use when compiling linux kernel mainline

+Copy the patch inside the kernel source root

 ## Aplying patch
 * git apply xxx.patch
 replace "xxx" with patch name